TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 ![](quickaddlist121.jpg)

-**Note**: Can’t see quick add bar, only a "+" icon?
+**Note**: Can't see quick add bar, only a "+" icon?

-Go to "Advanced Settings" -> "Quick Add" -> Double check whether you’ve enabled it
+Go to "Advanced Settings" -> "Quick Add" -> Double check whether you've enabled it

 #####Remove date & time info from task content when using Smart Date Parsing